How to Leave a Financial Legacy for Your Heirs

 Tax challenges

-While LAPTs can offer significant tax advantages to your beneficiaries, they can also add tax planning and compliance complexities that are more than you wish to handle.
+While LAPTs can offer significant tax advantages to your beneficiaries, they can also add tax planning and compliance complexities that could be more than you wish to handle.

 Legally binding